 When cleaning duvets and dry cleaning comforters, each item receives individual attention.
 Each one undergoes at least four inspections before we return it to you in nearly-new condition.
 As experts in both wet and dry cleaning technologies, Shores Cleaners employs only the most knowledgeable and experienced individuals to care for your items, whether they are heirlooms or custom made.

-For an expert in duvets dry cleaning and comforter cleaning service in Greensboro, High Point, or Winston Salem, call, stop by or contact Shores Cleaners.
+For an expert in duvets and comforter dry cleaning service in Greensboro, High Point, or Winston Salem, call, stop by or contact Shores Cleaners.
 We're happy to answer your questions about our process.

 Are you searching for bed linen cleaning in Greensboro, High Point, or Winston Salem?
 For those who prefer a professional touch, Shores Cleaners offers bed linen cleaning services, such as cleaning and pressing sheets and bedding, and blanket dry cleaning in the Triad area.
 Shores Cleaner's basic bed linen cleaning includes washing flat and fitted sheets in quality detergents and hot water to remove most soils, perspiration and impurities.
 Sheets are then pressed on a roller press.
 Your bed linens are washed, pressed and returned in 3 days*.
 In addition to bed linen dry cleaning, Shores can also clean, repair, and preserve pillows of all shapes and fabrics.
 Just ask at one of our convenient locations or contact us today!